MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/acr-template.md

     :::image type="content" source="../media/new-pipeline.png" alt-text="Create a new pipeline":::

-1. Select **GitHub YAML**, and then select **Authorize AzurePipelines** to provide the appropriate permissions to access your repository.
+1. Select **GitHub YAML**, and then select **Authorize Azure Pipelines** to provide the appropriate permissions to access your repository.

 1. You might be asked to sign in to GitHub.
 If so, enter your GitHub credentials, and then select your repository from the list of repositories.